greglobinski/gatsby-starter-kit-docs/src/content/docs/6.2___website-themes/index.md

 /* ... */
 ```

-All React components are imported not from local folders but from `node_modules/@react-website-themes/default/`.
+All React components are imported not from the local folders but from `node_modules/@react-website-themes/default/`.

 Besides the **component** imports there are also two **style** imports.